-Starbucks found its footing not only in creating community with cozy open seating but by prominently positioning their community bulletin boards and willingly donating cartons of “joe” to local fundraisers – from bike tours to school carnivals.
+Starbucks found its footing not only in creating community with cozy open seating but by prominently positioning their community bulletin boards (as seen below) where they’re easily accessed, and willingly donating cartons of “joe” to local fundraisers – from bike tours to school carnivals.
 But Starbucks also recognized that local communities could use a helping hand.
 In 2015, it launched Community Stores.
 Aside from hiring underserved populations, it partnered with local women and minority-owned businesses and set aside space for classrooms to provide in-store training for young people who aren’t in school or working.

 The Urban Outfitters’ Community Cares initiative brings together community in an assortment of ways: through specialized collections, active engagement with local fundraising activities, and community building.
 According to their website, “UO Community Care projects are brought to life via in-store displays.
 We invite our customers to connect in-person with like-minded peers in order to promote the importance of dialogue, interpersonal exchanges and working together.”
 We couldn’t have said it better ourselves.
 While other youth-oriented brands flounder, UO’s authentic and inclusive connection has made it a favorite of both millennials and Gen Z. Recently Forbes proclaimed, “Urban Outfitters riding high on increased consumer spending.”